gvergnaud/ts-pattern/README.md

 ### Type inference

-TS-Pattern takes advantage of some of the most advanced features of the type system to narrow the input type using the current pattern.
-It is also able to accurately know if you have handled all cases, even when matching on complex data-structures.
+TS-Pattern takes advantage the most advanced features of TypeScript to perform type narrowing and accurate exhaustive matching, even when matching on complex data-structures.

-Here are some examples of TS-Pattern's inference features.
+Here are some examples of TS-Pattern's type inference features.

 #### Type narrowing

-If you pattern-match on a union type with a discriminant property, TS-Pattern will use this discriminant to narrow the type of input.
+When pattern-matching on a input containing union types, TS-Pattern will infer the most precise type possible for the argument of your handler function using the pattern you provide.

 ```ts
 type Text = { type: 'text'; data: string };